naumazeredo/claustrophobia-game/ROADMAP.md

 - Deform hull (test spring) (use a single sprite for hull and shader to match)
 - Attack independent of movement (BoI, EtG)
 - Enemies not killed respawn (or give rankings based on # enemies killed / pacifist)
+- Boss enter after all units are dead!
+- Boss entrance "cutscene"

 # Decided